-The ideal time to start succession planning for your business is when you are in the startup phase or in the early years of operation.
+The ideal time to start succession planning is when you are in the startup phase or in the early years of operation.
 When writing your business plan, add a section that deals with where you see your business in 5, 10, or even 50 years down the road.
-Having a succession plan included in the business plan will serve as a reminder of what to do when the time to retire or sell your business arrives.
+Having included in the business plan will serve as a reminder of what to do when the time to retire or sell your business arrives.

 Although the ideal approach is something to consider when starting, a business may wait until they have 5 or 10 years already under their belt.
-The important thing is to start planning now.
-If you plan to retire or sell the business completely, look at a time frame of around 3 to 5 years to begin the process and formulate what you would you like to see happen.
-Following are ideas and questions to consider when beginning the succession planning process, as well as some organizations that can help you.
+The important thing is to start planning as soon as you can.
+If you plan to retire or sell the business completely, look at a time frame of 3 to 5 years to begin the process and formulate what you would you like to see happen.
+Following are ideas and questions to consider when beginning the succession planning process, as well as, some additional resources.